jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 One day, Sophia handed Frederick a list of items to pick up from the store.
 Frederick's eyes looked down, his shoulders slouched, like a dog who disappointed its masters.
 Frederick mumbled, "I can't read."

 "My God, well that won't do!"
 Sophia responded, then continued "Reading is good.
 How else can a person give and receive information from... from... the world!
-I'll teach you; we'll do it together".
+I'll teach you; we'll do it together."
 So, Sophia taught Frederick to read.
 Just a few weeks, and he got the basics.
 Sophia performed majic and was overjoyed.

 Frederick even more so!
 Finally, all those markings in the store, on street corners, in books, in newspapers, in the Holy Bible, mean something, a new world!
 Go left, turn right, open, closed, discounted, welcome, and Salvation, all words that open a new world.

 Now Frederick danced to the store, he whisked himself to do his chores, because he was learning to read a little more every day.
 He loved how the world kept getting bigger, and information kept pouring in.

 One day Hugh came home early.
 He saw Sophia and Frederick reading at the dinner table.
 Hugh walked into the room.
 "Boy, get out, and wait in the hallway.
-Face the wall".
+Face the wall."

 Frederick got out, went outside, and faced the wall.
 Seconds turned to minutes.
 Frederick rolled the newspaper in his hands tighter.
 He didn't want to go back to the farm.
 But even more, he didn't want his angel to get in trouble.

-Inside the room, Sophia was curious, "What is it?".
+Inside the room, Sophia was curious, "What is it?."
 Hugh responded "This isn't Ohio...
 Darling you can't do that.
 We could get in a lot of trouble.
-You can't teach them to read".
+You can't teach them to read."

-Sophia responded "everyone learns to read in Ohio".
+Sophia responded "everyone learns to read in Ohio."

 Hugh takes a seat.
 "This isn't a free State.
 He is a slave.
 What do you think happens when slaves read?
 Don't you think they'll start thinking?"
 Sophia's eyes went wide.
-Hugh continued "It's against the rules to teach a slave to read... now teach the boy".
+Hugh continued "It's against the rules to teach a slave to read... now teach the boy."

 As Frederick heard the hallway door open, he straightens up, and grips his newspaper.

-Sophia says "Turn around".
+Sophia says "Turn around."

 Frederick does, and looks at his angel, the one who talked with him like he was a person.
 And she looked back and only saw _her boy_.

 Sophia slapped the newspaper from her boy's hand.
 He didn't let go.
 She slapped again, and again and again.
 Each slap hurt more than a dozen whips on his scarred back.

 She slapped, and slapped, and slapped, and slapped.
-Sophia was told her society's philosophy and it "clicked" for her.
+Sophia was told her society's philosophy and it clicked for her.
 Now she knows what evil is and she will not do it.
 Sophia then and there became a demon protector of vile racism to justify human slavery.

 Frederick's world shutdown again.
 The one white person ignorant enough to treat him like a person, was now an educated convert to the rules that put him into chains.
 Physical chains if needed, but evil prefers mental chains of ignorance; they stay on so much easier.

 Weeks later Frederick was still in despair.
 His daily routine was the same.
 Yet, working under demonic masters is just different.
 He didn't dance to the store, he didn't whisk to do his chores, and he never saw Sophia smile again.
-Demons are always unhappy because they're always on guard.
+Demons are never happy because they're always on guard.

 One day while doing his chores, Frederick saw a newspaper, the avenue to knowledge whose path Frederick was once on.
 He looked at the markings, saw some words he knew, and one word he didn't.
 Yet he still stared at it.
 Why?

-The answer slapped him harder than the demon ever did, he read the words "The Free States in the North".
+The answer slapped him harder than the demon ever did, he read the words "The Free States in the North."
 He heard the word freedom before, but he didn't know freedom was a real place.

 A shockwave went through him when he realized if slavery was a place, then so must freedom be a place too.
 Frederick realized he could break chains!
 Because ignorance was always his demon, and knowledge was always his angel.
 And he fought ignorance, and received knowledge, whenever he read.